Follow my adventures!

 León, Spain

 New Years Eve in León!
-This is another layover city.
+This is another layover city that I wish I could enjoy a little longer.
 I arrived late at night.
 It was dinner and then bed.
 The restaurant was nextdoor to the cathedral, so I snapped a quick night time photo on the way back to my hotel.
-I began the next morning exactly where I left off.
-After breakfast,…
+I began the…

 Praia das Catedrais, Asturias, Spain